COTS Control Innovation Program

 Project team: JCU (lead), AIMS

-The purpose of this study is to immediately embark on proposed research that will explicitly test for spatial variation in density, distribution and demography of COTS populations in different regions of the northern and far northern GBR.
-The immediate priority is to undertake detailed surveys in areas to the north of the perceived "initiation box”, testing whether there is already evidence of elevated COTS densities.
+The purpose of this study was to quickly embark on proposed research that explicitly tested for spatial variation in density, distribution and demography of COTS populations in different regions of the northern and far northern GBR.
+The urgent priority allowed detailed surveys in areas to the north of the perceived "initiation box” to be completed, testing whether there is already evidence of elevated COTS densities.

 Initiation zone water quality modelling